Leonard Weaver

-Leonard Toney Weaver III (born September 23, 1982) is a former American football fullback who last played for the Philadelphia Eagles of the National Football League (NFL).
-He played college football for Carson-Newman College.
+Leonard Toney Weaver III (born September 23, 1982) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the Carson-Newman Eagles.
 He was signed by the Seattle Seahawks as an undrafted free agent in 2005, and has also played for the Philadelphia Eagles.
 He retired from the NFL in 2013.

-Early years
+Early life

-Born to Jennifer Gilmore and Leonard T. Weaver Jr., Weaver attended Satellite High School in Satellite Beach, Florida and was a student and a letterman in football, basketball, and track.
+Born to Jennifer Gilmore and Leonard T. Weaver Jr., Weaver attended Satellite High School in Satellite Beach, Florida, and was a student and a letterman in football, basketball, and track.
 Weaver played running back and quarterback at Satellite.

 College career

 Weaver attended Carson-Newman College and played for the Carson-Newman Eagles football team.
 He began his college football career at Carson-Newman as a linebacker, making nine tackles in two starts as a redshirt freshman in 2001.
-The next year, he moved to tight end.
-In 2003, Weaver hauled in 16 receptions for 410 yards and six TDs.
+The next year, he moved to H-back.
+In 2003, Weaver recorded 16 receptions for 410 yards and six touchdowns.
 In the Division II Playoffs that year, he made a 67-yard touchdown reception.

-In his final year, still a tight end, Weaver earned Division II All-American honors from the AP, American Football Coaches Association and others.
-He led the 9-3 Carson-Newman Eagles to a conference championship and the second round of the Division II playoffs with 27 catches for 571 yards and 8 touchdowns, leading all Eagles receivers.
+In his final year, still an H-back, Weaver earned Division II All-American honors from the AP, American Football Coaches Association and others.
+He led the 9–3 Carson-Newman Eagles to a conference championship and the second round of the Division II playoffs with 27 catches for 571 yards and 8 touchdowns, leading all Eagles receivers.

 Professional career

 Seattle Seahawks

 Weaver was signed Seattle Seahawks as an undrafted free agent in 2005 and converted him to the fullback position.

 In the 2006 preseason, he suffered a high ankle sprain, causing the Seahawks to put him on injured reserve.

 After starting fullback Mack Strong suffered a herniated disk in his neck, prompting him to retire, Weaver was named the Seahawks starting fullback.
 His first starting game was against the New Orleans Saints, where Weaver had 3 carries for 40 yards and 3 receptions for 53 yards.
-He recorded his first touchdown against the St. Louis Rams on November 25, 2007 on a 5-yard run.
+He recorded his first touchdown against the St. Louis Rams on November 25, 2007, on a 5-yard run.

 A restricted free agent in the 2008 offseason, Weaver signed his one-year, $1.417 million tender offer on April 17.